PingGai/FolderStyleEditorForWindows/README.en-US.md

 ## Technical Overview

 This project is developed using C# and .NET 9.0, with the interface built using the Avalonia UI framework, and follows the MVVM design pattern.
-This architecture achieves a modular code structure, a responsive user interface, and efficient data binding.
+This architecture achieves a modular code structure and efficient data binding.

 ## Project Nature